How to Create Facebook Lead Form Ads in 15 Minutes!

 Orr ….
 Maybe you’re a digital marketer and just want to learn how to run Facebook Lead Ads?

 Well, if one of these is correct.
-Then I’d suggest spending the next 15 minutes to watch this video, or read the blog below.
+Then I’d suggest spending the next 15 minutes to watch this video or read the blog below.

-This week, we will teach you how to create Facebook Lead Forms that are guaranteed to bring you new business in 15 minutes or less.
+This week, we will teach you how to create Facebook Lead Forms that are guaranteed to bring you a new business in 15 minutes or less.

-With the number of active users on Facebook expanding everyday, Facebook is also expanding their lead generation options.
+With the number of active users on Facebook expanding every day, Facebook is also expanding their lead generation options.
 Every business owner can attest to the fact that leads are the heart and soul of any business.
 With 2.27 billion active users on Facebook worldwide, your business is guaranteed to find quality leads easily using Facebook’s lead generation tools.
 In this article, we will be focusing on using Lead Forms for Facebook.

 (Via Adaptly > http://adaptly.com/facebook-lead-ads-customer-acquisition/)

 Before Facebook rolled out their new Lead Ads and tools, the lead capturing process was much longer.
 Previously, a potential lead would have to click on your Facebook ad, which redirected to your website and then search to find where to submit their contact information.
 With the new process, Facebook Lead Ads will ask your leads to submit their information automatically before moving forward to your website information.
-This solves two major complaints most businesses had with lead generation process previously:
+This solves two major complaints most businesses had with the lead generation process previously:

 - Loading time.
 Most leads will drop off while the web page is loading.
 Not only do you lose a lead, but you end up paying for their click on your ad.